billkarsh/SpikeGLX/Markdown/Slot_Help.md

 ## Important Hardware Note

-You can power a Onebox on or off at any time, and you can plug it into a USB port at any time.
+You can power a OneBox on or off at any time, and you can plug it into a USB port at any time.

 **However, never add/remove physical PXI modules unless the power is OFF.**